Dorus Rijkers: Honored by King William III

 In 1888, Dorus Rijkers met King William III of the Netherlands after rescuing sailors from the German barque Renown.
 The King gave Dorus a gold medal of honor and smoked a pipe with him.

 A 1911 list showing Dorus most important between 1872 and 1911 rescues (including the Renown-rescue).
 Note that his full name, 'Theodorus', is used here.

 Retirement

 In 1911, Dorus retired at age 64, after which he received only a very small pension.
 He struggled to make ends meet by eating simple food and living plainly.

 During an October 1922 interview with Dr. L.A.
 Rademaker, editor of the Hague newspaper 'Het Vaderland', Dorus complained about his situation.
 He claimed that he had been forced to sell the gold medal of honour in order to buy himself a bicycle.
 The Helden der Zee Fonds 'Dorus Rijkers' (Dorus Rijkers Fund for the Heroes of the Sea) was created after Dorus' plight and that of other retired life-savers were chronicled in 'Het Vaderland'.

 Death

 In April 1928, Dorus Rijkers died at the age of 81.
-He was given a funeral that was so grand that it resembled a state funeral in size and style.
-There was music, a big parade, thousands who came to pay their last respects including a large number of Marine Officers, also high ranking government officials, among them representatives of the Ministry of the Navy.
-The grandeur of his funeral showed the great public esteem in which Dorus was held at the time.
-Dorus Rijkers had become a national hero and was by far the most popular Dutchman of those years (according to a poll that surveyed many people in the Netherlands during the 1920s).